Applethal/RSA/readme.md

-# Revised Simplex Algorithm in C
+# Linear mathematics solver in pure C
+The repo was previously named RSA.
+To eliminate all sorts of confusion with the RSA encryption algorithm, I will just call it Solver for now.

 TODO: